 Flow Rate Pressure Formula

-The following formula is used to calculate the final pressure of a fluid moving through a duct.
+The following formula (a simplified form of Bernoulli’s equation) is used to calculate the final static pressure of a fluid when elevation change and friction/other losses are negligible.

 Flow Rate Pressure Definition